1. Types of Personal Information BassBlaster Collects

 We may provide aggregated data about the usage of our services to third parties for such purposes as we deem, in our sole discretion, to be appropriate.
 We may segment our users by role (i.e. product managers, vice presidents), industry, geographic location and company.

-Only BassBlaster employees who need personal information to perform a specific job (for example, a customer service representative) are granted access to user information.
-All of our employees are kept up to date on our privacy and security practices.
+Only BassBlaster or Sasquatch Media LLC personnel who need personal information to perform a specific job (for example, a customer service representative) are granted access to user information.
+All of our employees personnel are kept up to date on our privacy and security practices.

 b) If you are under the age of 18, please do not send any information about yourself to us, including your name, address, telephone number, or email address.
 No one under age 18 should provide any personal information to or on BassBlaster.
-In the event that we learn that we have collected personal information from a child under age 18 without verification of parental consent, we will delete that information.
-If you believe that we might have any information from or about a child under 18, please contact us at admin AT BassBlaster DOT rocks.
+In the event that we learn that we have collected personal information from a person under age 18 without verification of parental consent, we will delete that information.
+If you believe that we might have any information from or about a child under 18, please contact us at bassblaster AT BassBlaster DOT com.
+Thank you.

-When it comes to comments, please be civil, embrace The Golden Rule, that’s about it.
+When it comes to comments, please be civil, embrace The Golden Rule, and no obscenities.
+Thank you.
 Decent people will do this.
 For the non-decent, here’s more.

-> Do not post threatening, harassing, defamatory, or libelous material.
+> Do not post obscene, threatening, harassing, defamatory, or libelous material.

-> Do not post links to external sites that are obscene, pornographic or which have nothing to do with music or the music business.
+> Do not post links to external sites that are obscene, pornographic or which have nothing to do with fishing.

 > Do not intentionally make false or misleading statements.

-> Do not offer to sell or buy any product or service unless explicitly authorized in writing by BassBlaster.rocks.
+> Do not offer to sell or buy any product or service unless explicitly authorized in writing by BassBlaster personnel.

 > Do not post material that infringes copyright.